 Once done, compile and load your module.
-Test that your write function works properly by using (example for UART2):
+Test that your write function works properly by using:

+'''

-echo "test" > /dev/serial-48024000
+echo "test" > /dev/serial-<...>

+'''

-The test string should appear on the remote side (i.e. in the picocom process connected to /dev/ttyUSB1).
+The test string should appear on the remote side (i.e. in the picocom process connected to one of the UARTS.